ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ClosePort($hPort)
 ```
-It has only one difference in the `SendArduino` function comparing to the `ControlKeyboard.au3` script.
+There is only one change in the `SendArduino` function comparing to the `ControlKeyboard.au3` script.
 Now we transfer a `$command` array to the Arduino board.
 This array contains three bytes: preamble, modifier and key.
 The same `_CommAPI_TransmitString` function as before is used here to transmit data via the serial port.
 We use the [`StringFromASCIIArray`](https://www.autoitscript.com/autoit3/docs/functions/StringFromASCIIArray.htm) AutoIt function to convert `$command` array to the string format.
 This format is required by the `_CommAPI_TransmitString` function.

 You can upload the new Arduino application to the board and launch the `ControlKeyboardCombo.au3` script.
-The *Alt+Tab* keystrokes will be emulated.
+The *Alt+Tab* keystroke will be emulated.
 If you have several opened windows on your desktop, these windows will be switched by this keystroke.

 ## Mouse Emulation